-An example of heavy engagement is T. Rowe Price's experience with a pharmaceutical company who were failing to reach critical milestones, experiencing serious patient-safety issues and reporting disappointing financial results.
-The investors identified low diversity in skill sets at board-level, with too many turn-around experts, bankers and directors with distressed-debt experience (due to previous period of financial distress which was successfully resolved).
+An example of heavy engagement is T. Rowe Price's experience with a pharmaceutical company that was failing to reach critical milestones, experiencing serious patient-safety issues and reporting disappointing financial results.
+The investors identified low diversity in skill sets at board-level, with too many turn-around experts, bankers and directors with distressed-debt experience (due to a previous period of financial distress that was successfully resolved).
 Over two years, investors advocated for a renewed focus on director skills and qualifications to incorporate medically trained experts and practitioners.

-13. BlackRock and Ceres (2015) 21st Century Engagement:Investor Strategies for Incorporating ESG Considerations into Corporate Interaction

-Breckinridge Capital Advisors
+13. BlackRock and Ceres (2015) 21st Century Engagement: Investor Strategies for Incorporating ESG Considerations into Corporate Interaction Breckinridge Capital Advisors Background Breckinridge Capital Advisors is an asset management firm that focuses exclusively on managing high-grade fixed income portfolios.
+Working through a network of investment consultants and advisors, Breckinridge offers municipal, corporate, government and sustainable bond strategies in customized separate accounts.
+The firm actively integrates ESG factors into its investment research and analysis.
+We had the opportunity to interview Jem Hudson, Vice President, Credit Research.
+How much work is being done through public vs. private engagement?